Tokyo Reporter

-The Tokyo Reporter is a Japanese English-language news website whose reporting is based on Japanese tabloid journalism.
+The Tokyo Reporter is a Japanese English-language news website whose reporting is based on Japanese news.

 The Tokyo Reporter

-Founded in 2008 by Brett Bull, a U.S. engineer working in Tokyo, the website translates or adapts reports by Japanese tabloid media about such topics as crime, sex and entertainment in Japan.
+Founded in 2008 by Brett Bull, a U.S. engineer working in Tokyo, the website translates or adapts reports by Japanese media about such topics as crime, sex and entertainment in Japan.
 The Washington Post described it as a "hybrid of the National Enquirer, the New York Post and Penthouse".
 The Post wrote that, because Japanese tabloids are less reliant on authorities for their content than Japanese mainstream media, and less concerned about the international reputation of the nation, Tokyo Reporter projects a less sanitized image of Japan to the outside world than the English language versions of mainstream media.

-The last newly released article on TokyoReporter was published on August 16, 2021, and the site has not been updated since.
 On January 26, 2022, the closure of TokyoReporter was formally announced.
+Since March 20, 2023, news articles were being released again on the website, although at a lower frequency than before the closure period.